cytomining/cytominer-database/README.rst

 .. code-block::

  [schema]
- reference_option = sample         #or: path/to/reference/folder
+ reference_option = sample         #or: path/to/reference/folder relative to source_directory
  ref_fraction     = 1              #or: any decimal value in [0, 1]
  type_conversion  = int2float      #or: all2string